Position

 Qualifications

-• High school diploma or equivalent required; additional education or training in aviation or related fields is a plus.
+• High school diploma or equivalent required; additional education in aviation or customer service preferred.

-• Previous experience in ramp service or a similar role in the aviation industry is preferred.
+• Previous experience in ramp service, customer service, or a related field is highly desirable.

 Is becoming a Ramp Service Agent a good career path?